-Corresponding to rangefinder Em 4m.
+Corresponding to rangefinder model - Em.
+4m.
 R. (H), here is one from our binoculars collection 10x45 monocular, which was fitted into - that model of the rangefinder:

-Pict2, 3, 4, 5; 10x45 monocular model for Em.4m R. (H); ©Anna Vacani
+Pict 2, 3, 4, 5; 10x45 monocular model for Em.4m R. (H); ©Anna Vacani As far as today, we have not seen and heard about monocular of 12x60, produced by Carl Zeiss Jena.

-The German range finder WWII and 12x60 binoculars displayed at the Atlantic Wall Open-air Museum, Raversijde near Ostend -Belgium.
+The German rangefinder WWII and 12x60 binoculars displayed at the Atlantic Wall Open-air Museum, Raversijde near Ostend -Belgium.

-The binoculars can be fitted underneath of the range finder for the sky observation, as you can see in the picture from Bundesarchiv files.
+The binoculars can be fitted underneath of the rangefinder for the sky observation, as you can see in the picture from Bundesarchiv files.

-Bundesarchiv, Bild 1011-301-1957-12 Foto: Kuth | 1944 Sommer File:Bundesarchiv Bild 1011-301-1957-12, Nordfrankreich, Flak-Entfernungsmesser.jpg
+File:Bundesarchiv Bild 101I-301-1957-12, Nordfrankreich, Flak-Entfernungsmesser.jpg

-And the same Bundesarchiv file - on the top and bottom of range finder:
+And the same Bundesarchiv file - on the top and bottom of the rangefinder: